 Cryptocurrency includes the transfer of digital currencies, like Bitcoin and Ethereum, that are kept in a digital wallet online.
 This type of global payout offers greater possibilities for commerce in new markets and facilitates peer-to-peer transactions across borders.
 Crypto allows individuals and companies to disburse funds directly without the need for intermediaries.

 Remittance providers specialize in facilitating international money transfers, particularly for people sending money to family and friends in their home countries.
 These types of services offer competitive exchange rates and convenient global payout options for recipients.

 The term “global payments” also covers various trade finance instruments like bank guarantees, letters of credit, and documentary collections.
 These instruments work to facilitate international trade by providing financial assurances and mechanisms to institute payment security between buyers and sellers.

 Cross Border Payments & Global Payouts: What’s the Difference?

 While cross-border payments and global payouts are two closely related concepts that involve international financial transactions, there is a subtle difference.
 Cross-border payments encompass the broader concept of transactions between two parties in different countries, while global payouts pertain to a specific distribution or disbursement of funds.
 In other words, they are a type of cross-border payment.

 Cross-border payouts are subject to a complex set of laws and regulations aimed to prevent the funding of terrorist organizations and money laundering.
 Sometimes international money transfers involve a single currency, while other transactions involve a foreign exchange currency conversion.

 The Biggest Industries Using Global Payments

 When it comes to using global payments, some industries have turbocharged businesses into going fully digital.
-Currently, the four major industries of global partner payments that companies are actively partnering with are:
+Currently, the four major industries of mass payments that companies are actively partnering with are: